Probing universal imaginary-time relaxation critical dynamics with infinite projected entangled pair states: Results

 Similar to the discussion in the last section, at the critical point in this case, the magnetization should exhibit a power behavior $M(\tau)\sim\tau^{\theta}$ as expressed in Eq.~(\ref{Eq:M_tau}) and Eq.~(\ref{Eq:theta}).
 Therefore, to guide the eyes, we plot Fig.~\ref{fig:Mz2} on a log-log scale too.
 Moreover, following the same procedure, we determine a $h^*$ leading to the best power behavior of $M(\tau)$ for each $(D, \chi)$ setup, and use it as an approximate estimator of the critical transverse field $h_c$.
 The critical initial-slip exponent can be extracted by performing a power-law fitting at $h=h^*$, as denoted also by dashed yellow lines in Fig.~\ref{fig:Mz2}.

 As shown in Fig.~\ref{fig:Mz2}(a), for $D=3$, we find $h^*= 3.063$ and the best power-law fitting in the range $0.2 < \tau < 0.5$ gives a slope $k^* = 0.12586$.
 Increasing to $D=4$, Fig.~\ref{fig:Mz2} shows a more pronounced power-law scaling behavior in the range $0.5 < \tau < 0.84$ at $h^* = 3.044$, which is much closer to the known critical value.
 The fitted exponent is $k^* = 0.17889$, which is also closer to the value 0.209(4) obtained from a previous Monte Carlo simulation \cite{Shu2017}.
 This improvement highlights again the enhanced ability of the iPEPS ansatz to capture critical correlation growth at larger $D$.
 Moreover, it is clear that when $h$ deviates from the approximate critical field $h^*$, the $M(\tau)$ curves deviate obviously from the power behavior in the short-time stage.
 This critical behavior is more manifestly shown in Fig.~\ref{fig:Mz2}(c) with $D=5$, $h^*=3.044$ and $k^*=0.1902$, where it shows clearly that the magnetization curve bends upward when $h<h^*$ and bends downward obviously when $h>h^*$.
+The fitting details can be also found in App.~\ref{appendix:D}.

 Moreover, in order to give a more accurate critical initial-slip exponent $\theta$, Fig.~\ref{fig:fit_dis} presents a power-law fitting of $k^*$ as a function of $1/D$, using the values extracted from Fig.~\ref{fig:Mz2}.
-The extrapolated value in the large-$D$ limit gives $\theta = 0.19584$, which agrees well with the quantum Monte Carlo estimation $0.209(4)$ \cite{Shu2017}.
+The extrapolated value in the large-$D$ limit gives $\theta = 0.19584$, marked as a yellow triangle, which agrees well with the quantum Monte Carlo estimation $0.209(4)$ \cite{Shu2017}.
 This confirms that increasing the bond dimension enables iPEPS to refine the universal short-time quantum critical dynamics further.
+The scaling analysis of Fig.~\ref{fig:hc} and Fig.~\ref{fig:fit_dis} is based on three bond dimensions ($D=3,4,5$), since a larger $D$ is computationally demanding within our current resources.
+The fitting function form is guided by the expected finite-$D$ scaling behavior, and the extrapolated value could be more accurate by performing larger $D$ calculations.